 If you can get it done really quick – I mean like 10-15 minutes, that’s usually a good deal.
 If it’s going to take a lot longer – 45 minutes to an hour, it’s usually not a good deal.

-I have found by measuring and testing and measuring some more that the estimated time is a much better indicator than what the dollar amount they say it will be.
 You can clean up on a lot of short fast deliveries and you can get sucked in on a $15 delivery that takes forever and pulls you out of your best delivery area.
 Go for short and fast.

 If you want more than that, I recommend these episodes: